 leadership educationWelcome to Leadership Commonwealth School

-Leadership Commonwealth School is a non-profit organization for home schooling families in the Roanoke Virginia area.
+Leadership Commonwealth School is a non-profit organization that meets regularly to supplement the home curriculum of home educating families in the Roanoke, Virginia area.
 We come together as families to support one another in the pursuit of building strong and moral families and developing citizens who are capable of governing themselves.
 We support the families involved in the pursuit of the God-centered, family-driven, freedom-based education called Leadership Education.
 This set of principles is outlined in A Thomas Jefferson Education by Oliver DeMille.

 Who can join?